openebs/openebs/k8s/vagrant/README.md

-# Installing Kubernetes 1.6 and OpenEBS Clusters on Ubuntu 16.04
+# Installing Kubernetes Clusters on Ubuntu 16.04 using Vagrant

-This Vagrantfile helps in setting up VirtualBox VMs with the following configuration:
-- Kubernetes 1.6 Cluster with Master and Minion nodes using kubeadm
-- OpenEBS Cluster ( on dedicated VMs)
+OpenEBS provides vagrant boxes with prepackaged kuberentes images.
+There are different vagrant boxes created depending on the kubernetes release.
+The Vagrantfiles are organized here based on the kubernetes version used by the box.
+A deployer can choose the Vagrantfile, based on his choice of kubernetes version.

 This Vagrantfile can be used on laptop or Baremetal server installed with Ubuntu 16.04 and Virtualization Enabled